Incident playbook

 - Add a comment to the issue

-8. If the incident requires invocation of Disaster Recovery procedures
+9. If the incident requires invocation of Disaster Recovery procedures

-Follow the Disaster Recovery procedure
+For Google BigQuery follow the TS Analytics Cloud Disaster Recovery procedure

 Keep all conversations and status updates about the incident on the dedicated Slack incident channel.